Aurélie Rouge

-Aurélie Celia Rouge (born 25 May 1992) is a Martiniquais footballer who plays as a forward for the Martinique women's national team.
+Aurélie Celia Rouge (born 25 May 1992) is a Martiniquaise footballer who plays as a forward for the Martinique women's team.
 She previously played for FF Yzeure Allier Auvergne.

 Early life

 Rouge began playing football at the age of six for a local club.
 At age 13, she joined Rivière Pilote.

 Playing career

 International

-Rouge competed with the Martinique women's national football team at the 2014 CONCACAF Women's Championship.
+Rouge competed with the Martinique women's football team at the 2014 CONCACAF Women's Championship.